-If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the Designated Safeguarding Leads and provide them with a written/electronic record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from the school office.
-Please ensure you complete all sections as described.
+If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find the Designated (or Deputy) Safeguarding Lead and provide them with a record of your concern (staff would also input this onto the CPOMS platform).

-If you are unable to locate them, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.
+If you are unable to locate them, ask a member of the school office staff or a colleague to find them and to ask them to speak with you immediately about a confidential and urgent matter.

-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Head teacher.
-If an allegation is made about the Head teacher, you should pass this information to the Chair of the Governing Body.
-Alternatively, you can contact the Local Authority Designated Officer on 0300 111 8007.
+Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the School Lead.
+If an allegation is made about the School Lead, you should to the Chair of the Governors.
+If it is regarding the Chair of the Governors, this would be passed to the Diocesan Corporate Member.
+Alternatively, you can contact the Local Authority Designated Officer (LADO) on 0300 111 8007.